 Lidocaine and Ketamine Infusions

 Lidocaine is an intravenous infusion used for chronic pain, with minimal side effects.
-Ketamine infusion is also used intravenously to treat neuropathic pain.
-Both are becoming increasingly of more common use in Pain medicine.
+Ketamine infusion is also used intravenously to treat neurologic pain.
+Both are becoming increasingly more common in Pain medicine.

 Regenerative medicine gives the possibility of creating pain relief while avoiding surgery.
 Prolotherapy, in particular, is used for ligament and tendon reconstruction, to ease the pain in joints.
 Platelet-rich plasma therapy is also used to alleviate inflammation, and speed up the healing of injuries.